azenthin/Mediasite/scripts/ingestion-log.md

 Format: YYYY-MM-DD HH:MM — SHORT TITLE — Details (what was done, why, next steps)

+2025-11-24 10:00 — Spotify identifier fill script — Added `scripts/add-spotify-identifiers.js` to scan Postgres for `VerifiedTrack` rows that already have a Spotify ID but lack a `TrackIdentifier(type='spotify')` entry, then bulk-insert the missing identifiers in batches to keep the AI playlist lookup working.
+Reminder: update this log for every ingestion change so context survives chat deletions.

 2025-11-09 11:00 — TODO list restored and canonicality work started — Restored full 25-item todo list.
 Added item to empty DB (id:26).
 Began implementing canonicality score module for decisioning.

 2025-11-09 11:05 — canonicality module added — `lib/canonicality.ts` created implementing computeCanonicality(evidence) with default weights and breakdown.